Sustainable Development ~ Education

 3. Developing public awareness and understanding of sustainability

 ESD also involves the challenging task of making sustainability a commonly understood concept within business, government and the wider society.
 Challenging, because the idea of sustainable development requires a new way of thinking about development.
 The UNDP suggests that sustainable development implies a new concept of economic growth – ‘one that provides fairness and opportunity for all the world’s people, not just the privileged few, without further destroying the world’s finite natural resources and without compromising the world’s carrying capacity‘.
 They view the minimum requirements for sustainable human development as:

 - A reduction in the population growth rate

 - An improved understanding of the diversity of ecosystems and the environmental impact of development activities

 - Sustainable development 'puts the human development paradigm within the context of our finite environment and ensures future sustainability of the ecosystem'.

 How can the public participate?

 Knowing that landfill sites are full, we can reduce the amount of packaging we buy, and recycle the rest.
 Knowing that local children are hungry, we can start a permaculture food garden.
 Knowing that our long-term health is threatened by too many chemicals, we can insist on and consume safer, more natural foods and products.
 Knowing that local wildlife is threatened by extinction, we can plant indigenous vegetation and lobby for corridors to be created between protected areas.
 Knowing that our rivers are being polluted, we can investigate the sources and start a campaign to reduce and divert the waste.
 Journalists, NGOs and other partners need to raise awareness of the issues, and to identify the opportunities for taking action, so that sustainability becomes a practical concern in which everyone can participate.
-For further suggestions, see the Sustainable Lifestyle Guide of The Enviropaedia.
+For further suggestions, see our Eco-Logical Living Guide.